 If you have suffered retaliation in the workplace after reporting what you believe to be a violation of the law by your employer, you may have a claim for damages.

 If you are considering reporting an employer, the experienced and knowledgeable CEPA lawyers at McOmber McOmber & Luber, P.C. can help you claim justice and the compensation to which you deserve.
-Call or contact us today at our Red Bank, NJ, Marlton, NJ or Newark, NJ offices to set up a consultation.
+Call or contact us today at our Red Bank, NJ, Marlton, NJ, Newark, NJ, New York, NY, or Philadelphia, PA offices to set up a consultation.